-> It’s about time to start thinking about upgrading to a twin mattress for your 3 year old.
+It’s about time to start thinking about upgrading to a twin mattress for your toddler/ preschooler.
 Their little growing bodies will begin to outgrow their toddler bed and needs the space of a twin mattress to be able to flourish unencumbered.
 A twin bed also allows for a major storage upgrade as the space below the bed can be used for a whole host of packing options.

 Children’s Growth Chart

 Speaking of growing, why not install a DIY growth chart where your toddler can measure their height.
 It will give them a sense of accomplishment knowing that they are growing their little bodies taller and taller.
-It also helps making eating healthy make more sense visually.
+It also helps to make eating healthy make more sense visually.

 Hanging Bedroom Chair